 - Loan for display with permanent collection, Buffalo Bill Historical Center, Cody, Wyoming, 1964-1974.

-- Extended loan for use by Justice Sandra Day O'Connor, The Supreme Court of the United States, Washington, D.C., 1981-1991.
+- Extended loan for use by Justice Sandra Day O'Connor, The Supreme Court of the United States, Washington, D.C., 1981-1991 (with temporary returns to NGA).

 - American Paintings and Sculpture: An Illustrated Catalogue.
 National Gallery of Art, Washington, 1970: 31.